-Music which emerges with the development of a nation, like Puerto Rico, is a national expression.
-This is especially true of the traditional music.
+Music which emerges with the development of a nation, like Puerto traditional music.
 What makes music national?
 The content (theme and story) of lyrics can be national in the sense that they describe a particular national reality or that they capture a certain way of expressing things.
 Two sayings, one from the country and one from the town, embody such a particular form of expression as it occurs in Puerto Rico: